deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Creating-and-Modifying-a-Power-BI-report-within-Jupyter-Notebook/PART-1-Importing-and-Wrangling-data-with-Python/README.md

 Here we will display the implementation phase in Steps with the use of GIFs and the help of code snippets.
 Let's begin!

 ### <ins> STEP ONE: INSTALLING LIBRARIES AND LOADING THE DATASET</ins>
+In this first step, we will open Jupyter-Notebook and install the necessary libraries.
+The libaries that will be used are:
+- `pandas`
+- `powerbiclient`

+Then, we will use the `pandas` method `pd.read_csv()` to read into the TMDB movies dataset file `movie_data`